Illegal immigration to the United States: Definitions

-The latter two constitute illegal immigrants: as they have no legal documentation to entitle them to be in the U.S., they are also referred to as undocumented immigrants or undocumented Americans.
+The latter two fall under the category of illegal immigration: as they have no legal documentation to entitle them to be in the US, they are also referred to as undocumented immigrants or undocumented Americans.

-Non-citizen residence can be or become illegal in one of four ways: by unauthorized entry, by failure of the employer to pay worker documentation fees, by staying beyond the expiration date of a visa or other authorization, or by violating the terms of legal entry.
+Persons who acquired US citizenship or nationality at birth, whether through birth on US territory, or through US citizen parents, are not classified as foreign born.

 History

 Rigorous immigration controls were first enacted with the Page Act of 1875, banning Chinese women, and the Chinese Exclusion Act of 1882, expanded to all Chinese immigrants.

 Supreme Court decisions

-Since the late 19th century, various Supreme Court rulings established the Constitutional rights of illegal immigrants.
+Since the late 19th century, various Supreme Court rulings established the Constitutional rights of noncitizens.
 In Yick Wo v.
-Hopkins (1886), the court ruled that under the Fourteenth Amendment, all people, regardless of "race, of color, or of nationality" have the right to due process and equal protection under the law.
+Hopkins (1886), the court ruled that under the Fourteenth Amendment, all residents, regardless of "race, of color, or of nationality" have the right to due process and equal protection under the law.
 A similar ruling of Wong Wing v.
-U.S. (1896) stated that all persons within the territory of the United States are afforded equal protections under the Fifth Amendment and Sixth Amendment.
+US (1896) stated that all persons within the territory of the United States are afforded equal protections under the Fifth Amendment and Sixth Amendment.

-A 1904 court decision defined any alien as lacking Constitutional rights when not within the United States.
+A 1904 US Supreme Court decision concluded that deporting, "pursuant to law, an alien who has illegally entered the United States does not deprive him of his liberty without due process of law".